Dev-muse/dev-muse/README.md

 Web developer and designer
 --------------------------

 I have been learning to code in the web development space for the past 3 years, freelancing and working as a front-end developer.
-My passion is to merge the code with beautiful conversion-centred design to meet business goals.
+My passion is to merge code with beautiful conversion-centred design to meet business goals.

 *   🌍  I'm based in London
 *   ✉️  You can contact me at [a.muse@rapidmuse.com](mailto:a.muse@rapidmuse.com)